Christinakeke/Soooo-expensive/docs/index.md

 ## 📈 Exploratory Data Analysis

 In the second part of our study, we take steps closer to every country.
 We investigate the correlation between exchange rate and inflation in each country by using OLS regression.
 We will visualize the correlation by using best-fit line and Pearson correlation coefficient.
+Click on the country name to see details.

 <details>
   <summary><strong><u>China</u></strong></summary>